volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-Now, regardless of which button you click, you update the same counter:
+Regardless of which button you click, you are now updating the same counter:

 ![UseRef vs. Global Variable](/img/useref-global-var.gif "UseRef vs. Global Variable")

-Note how clicking on the second or third button increments the same counter.
+Note how clicking the second or third button increments the same counter.

 ## What About Class-Based Components?

-The **useRef()** hook just like all other hooks is built only for functional components.
+The **useRef()** hook, like all other hooks, is intended for functional components only.

-In a class-based components, we can create refs by using either built-in **createRef()** function or defining a class variable.
+In class-based components, we can create refs either with the built-in **createRef()** function or by defining a class variable.

 #### \#1 - createRef() Function